4gatepylon/TalkToFaces/README.md

 Make sure to run with `export $(cat .env) && python3 demo1.py --model tiny --num-conversational-steps 0`

 ## Core Capabilties
-1. Transform speech into text.
+1. `Done`; Transform speech into text.
 Be able to see on a terminal or equivalent the text output in real time, or pipe it (either literally or in a library) to a user system.
-2. Be able to use OpenAI ChatGPT to respond to any sort of prompt in a conversational format.
+2. `Done`; Be able to use OpenAI ChatGPT to respond to any sort of prompt in a conversational format.
-3. Be able to use text to speech to have a voice conversation with ChatGPT.
+3. `Done`; Be able to use text to speech to have a voice conversation with ChatGPT.
 4. Be able to animate a character of any kind, whether 2D, 3D or anything else, speaking with the text to speech, such that the lip movements are more or less in sync and look OK.
 5. Be able to animate a 3D character of any kind to do the same as (4), or at least a 2D character that looks good.
 There are many things to explore after this, such as deepfaking (etc).
 6. Be able to turn this into a full end to end web (or local application) experience that is monetizeable.
 Try to go out and do some sales and get some traction.
 It may be smart to read more about, and ideally talk with people in, Character AI and its competitors.
 Maybe I can scrape their website to gather information about their characters.
+It may also be important to try to start to get real time streaming or other such functionality to work well.

+## More stuff
+A lot of different models that I am trying to copy from research are here: https://github.com/4gatepylon/FaceFormer.
+At some point all will be merged into the monorepo.